bill-richards/jekyll-site-template/README.md

 The name of your repository will be the subpath of your published website.
 This will generally be `https://<your-github-account_name>.gihub.io/<your-repository-name>`

-Once created, your new repository will execute a GitHub Actions workflow that uses the [_new Jekyll site cookiecutter_](https://github.com/bill-richards/new-jekyll-site-cookiecutter) to reconfigure the repository.
+Once created, your new repository will execute a GitHub Actions workflow that uses the [_New Jekyll site cookiecutter_](https://github.com/bill-richards/new-jekyll-site-cookiecutter) to reconfigure the repository.
 This process make take 30 seconds or so, depending upon the availability of runners to pick up the workflow.